-Isla Mujeres is a Mexican island in the Caribbean Sea.
+Isla Mujeres is a Mexican island in the Caribbean Sea, just a 15 minute ferry ride from the Cancun area.
 The island is only 4.3 miles long, making it very easy to explore.
-Easily accessible by ferry from Cancun, it’s the perfect day trip destination.
-We visited it for a day while in Cancun.
-The ferry terminal was a 5 minute walk from our hotel and the ride to the island took about 20 minutes.
+Easily accessible by the Ultramar ferry aka the Isla Mujeres ferry from Cancun, an Isla Mujeres day trip is a great way to spend the day while in Cancun.
 Adults pay $19/round trip and kids $13.
 Milana sat with her cousin on the ferry and watched the scenery out the window.
+Isla Mujeres with kids is a great way to spend your day while in this part of Mexico.

 There are cars on Isla Mujeres, however you will see more golf carts and mopeds than anything else.
 Here are some photos from downtown, golf cart heaven!